 Mapping Capabilities

 The data mapper supports a set of mapping capabilities for the most common transformation patterns.
-Use the canvas to draw connections between fields, and use the inline tools when types do not match directly.
+Use the canvas to create connections between fields, and use other mapping options when types do not match directly or when custom logic is required.

 One-to-one mapping

-Map a single input field directly to a compatible output field by drawing a line between them.
+Map a single input field directly to a compatible output field by selecting the input field and then the output field.

 Many-to-one mapping